xerxeschongxian26/Python-Portfolio/Factorial Calculator/README.md

       factorial_loop.py    factorial_recursion.py  tester_factorial.py

-  factorial_loop.py calculates the factorial of a number using loops factorial_recursion.py calculates the factorial of a number using recursion tester_factorial.py compares the speed of each method by counting the total time for each method to calculate 500! over 100,000 times
+  factorial_loop.py calculates the factorial of a number using loops <br>
+  factorial_recursion.py calculates the factorial of a number using recursion <br>
+  tester_factorial.py compares the speed of each method by counting the total time for each method to calculate 500! over 100,000 times <br>

 * How To Run "Factorial Calculator":